 Self-Directed: The self-directed version of WWE can be completed at your own convenience and pace using the WWE workbook.
 For a limited time, you can sign up for the self-directed Walk With Ease for FREE on our Walk With Arthritis page.

 Camine Con Gusto: The Hispanic version of WWE, Camine Con Gusto, is also available.
 A community trial testing Camine Con Gusto showed improvement in self-reported outcomes in Hispanics comparable to those found in non-Hispanic white and black individuals with self-reported arthritis.
 Camine Con Gusto is offered only in the self-directed format and can be purchased here.

-Enhance Fitness (EF) This program is open to adults of all fitness levels, but was originally designed for older adults.
-This is a group-based program typically held at gyms and fitness facilities.
-This is not a formal program, so you can join at any time.
-Classes are usually held for 1 hour, 3 times a week.
-Benefits include increased strength, improved flexibility and balance, boosted activity levels, and elevated mood.
+Enhance Fitness (EF) This program is designed for older adults and people aging with disability.
+This is a group-based program typically held in senior centers, residential sites, YMCAs, community centers, churches and more.
+This is a 16-week class, but is ongoing at many sites.
+Classes are usually held for 1 hour, 3 days a week.
+Benefits include increased strength, improved flexibility and balance, boosted activity levels, elevated mood, and increased social activation.